Skip to content ↓

 • had fewer opportunities for collaboration and fieldwork due to restrictions

-By following the assess, plan, do, review cycle teachers will continue to identify areas which need more or less focus over the next 2 years and support all pupils to make strong progress from starting points.
+By following the assess, plan, do, review cycle teachers identified areas which needed more or less focus over the last 2 years and supported all pupils to make strong progress from starting points.

 Next steps 23/24